cesarizu/SSLocalNotification/README.md

 #### Highlights

-- [x] Set custom image, title, and message.
+- [x] Image, title, and message can be customized accordingly
-- [x] Notification can be expanded by the user.
+- [x] Notification can be set to allow for expansion.
-- [x] Set custom actions for the user to select.
+- [x] Actions can be added when notification is expanded.
-- [x] Set the notifications display time.
+- [x] The time the notification is on screen can be set.
 - [x] Support for custom functions on tap or on dismiss.

 #### Future Plans